ObeoNetwork/UML-Designer/documentation/ref-doc/usage.md

 We do tweak a few things to track more Eclipse oriented things; i.e. instead of Browser name we use the Eclipse product ID and instead of Browser version we use the version of Eclipse core runtime plugin.

 We also generate a random id for the installation so multiple startups from the same eclipse only count as one usage.

 Currently the only tracking we do is when a UML Designer editor is opened with the plugin installed.
 We might add more reporting in the future, if so this page will be updated with details.

-If you want to inspect the source code for all of the above it can be found on the "Obeonetwork github":https://github.com/ObeoNetwork/UML-Modeling.
+If you want to inspect the source code for all of the above it can be found on the [Obeonetwork github](https://github.com/ObeoNetwork/UML-Modeling).
-The UML Designer Usage plugin is based on the "JBoss Tools Usage":https://github.com/jbosstools/jbosstools-base/tree/master/usage plugin.
+The UML Designer Usage plugin is based on the [JBoss Tools Usage](https://github.com/jbosstools/jbosstools-base/tree/master/usage) plugin.